mwahba13/Antymology/README.md

 * Distance from Queen
 * Queen's Current Health

 Each value is multiplied by a "weight" value which can be adjusted in the Simulation Settings (See Settings section below).
+This final calculated value is then divided by 100 to make the number smaller and easier to work with.
 The higher weight given to a fitness function parameter, the more effect that parameter will have on the calculation of the fitness value.

 ### Simulation Loop
 The ants/queens are spawned into the world and go about their business until either a) it is time for evolution or b) the queen is dead (long live the queen).
 If it is time for evolution, new weights are calculated for each ant and then they keep doing what they are doing.
 If the queen is dead then the simulation resets but the neural networks weights are preserved.
 Each time the simulation is reset a new "epoch" is started.
 Within an epoch there can be many generations (depending how successful the ants are) and within each generation there can be many ticks (this can be adjusted in the settings).